-Shop THC-free or full-spectrum CBD oils & treats for your dog online.
+Shop CBD oils & treats for dogs online from anywhere in Canada

-What should I consider before buying CBD oil for dogs?
+What to consider before buying CBD oil for dogs

 With so many different pet CBD products on the market, purchasing CBD oil for dogs in Canada can be difficult.
 Here are our tips for selecting the perfect CBD oil tincture for your pup:

-- Choose the right CBD extract.
-All pet CBD extracts should contain less than 0.3% THC.
+- Ensure safe THC-levels: All pet CBD extracts should contain zero or less than 0.3% THC.
 This is the official threshold below which CBD products are considered non-intoxicating and non-psychoactive (not capable of causing a high).

 All-natural carrier oils high in healthy fats